-How you can help Benefits Install a rain barrel for your home to collect water for irrigation Conserves water which is essential for healthy productive estuaries.
+How you can help Benefits Ö Install a rain barrel for your home to collect water for irrigation Conserves water which is essential for healthy productive estuaries.
 Inspect and pump out your septic system every 3-5 years Functioning septic systems keep bacteria from entering waterways, which in turn can help reduce beach advisories and shellfish harvest closures.
 Abide by all beach lighting rules and ordinances during sea turtle nesting and hatching season Hatchling sea turtles can become easily disoriented and fail to crawl to the water if our homes and flashlights illuminate the beach.
 Know your recreational fishing catch and size limits These limits help sustain a healthy population of fish species.
-Buy a Georgia hunting or fishing license License fees support research and conservation of coastal species and habitats.
-Pick up after your pets Fecal bacteria from pet waste can wash into creeks and rivers, resulting in beach swimming advisories or shellfish harvest closures.
-11 Participate in monitoring and clean-up activities in local waterways Citizen data can alert resource managers to potential issues.
+Buy a Georgia hunting or fishing license or Marine Habitat license plate.
+License fees support research and conservation of coastal species and habitats.
+Visit CoastalGaDNR.org/LicensePlate.
+7 Pick up after your pets Fecal bacteria from pet waste can wash into creeks and rivers, resulting in beach swimming advisories or shellfish harvest closures. fa Participate in monitoring and clean- up activities in local waterways Citizen data can alert resource managers to potential issues.
 Visit AdoptaStream.Georgia.gov and RiversAlive.Georgia.gov.